AnthonyTIrwin/Data-Science--Louisville-Services/README.md

 # **Conclusion**

 Attention was placed on Metro District 5, which was the district with the most service calls.
 In Metro District 5 the most common request was in regards to a property ownder not maintaining the lawn.
-There was a weak to nonexistent correlation (P = .038) between the maximum daily temperature and the frequency of calls made to Louiville Metro Services.
-This suggests that other factors should be considered, like comparison between districts, and over the course of several years.
+There was a weak to nonexistent correlation (P = .038) between the maximum daily temperature and the frequency of calls made to Louiville Metro Services, so the answer is inconclusive.
+Although there isn't a strong correlation, other factors should be considered for future analysis, like comparison between districts, and over the course of several years.